 We offer bachelor of science, master of science, master of engineering, and doctoral degrees.
 In addition to receiving a first-rate technical education, our undergraduates develop outstanding leadership and communication skills through our Engineering Communications Program.

 Our graduates work in fields as diverse as fiber optics, medicine and pharmaceuticals, oil and gas production, metalurgy, semiconductors, cosmetics, failure analysis, patent examination, equipment design, quality assurance, technical management, sales and marketing, product development — and many more.

-Graduates accept positions in a wide range of industries including automotive, aerospace, and materials manufacturing.
 More than 50 percent of our students do at least one internship, and we provide opportunities for international experience in China, Germany, and Switzerland.
 Students get hands-on laboratory experiences, a close-knit environment, and opportunities to attend national competitions.

 Our faculty and technical staff have combined expertise in development, manufacturing, characterization, testing, and application of ceramic, metal, polymer, composite, and microelectronic materials systems.
 They have worked extensively with companies ranging from aerospace and automotive to chemical and biomedical, from nuclear fuels, energy generation, and petroleum products to heavy equipment and defense industries.

 Our department has facilities on campus in Holden, Hancock, Randolph, Torgersen, and Whittemore halls, as well as the Kroehling Advanced Materials Foundry off Plantation Road in Blacksburg.